 Europe’s growing integration has created a greater need than ever for graduates with business and marketing skills coupled with high-level knowledge of foreign languages and cultures.
 Increased mobility in the contemporary world also continues to open up more opportunities for dynamic graduates.
-Our double degrees enable you to make the most of both these developments.
+Our integrated Masters programmes enable you to make the most of both these developments.

-Our innovative double degree programmes offer an opportunity for dynamic, motivated students to develop high-level language skills while increasing their awareness of the complexities of the contemporary international business environment.
+Our innovative integrated Masters programmes offer an opportunity for dynamic, motivated students to develop high-level language skills while increasing their awareness of the complexities of the contemporary international business environment.
 The programmes benefit from a strong relationship with prestigious and successful partner institutions and enable students to graduate with a wide range of skills that make them highly employable in the contemporary international context.

 Studying for a degree means learning in different ways; managing your own time; conducting research; mastering new computer skills.
 We have the facilities and advice on hand to help you do all this - and do it well.